mlc-ai/blog/_posts/2023-10-12-Scalable-Language-Model-Inference-on-Multiple-NVDIA-AMD-GPUs.md

 By adopting the universal deployment approach, MLC enables us to deploy on AMD GPUs through ROCm.
 We tested the same solution on two AMD 7900 XTX GPUs, and the results showed that these two AMD GPUs can achieve 30 tok/sec for Llama2-70B.
 This indicates that we can achieve approximately 85% of the results produced by two RTX 4090 GPUs.
 Considering that AMD GPUs cost $1000 per card, the setup with two AMD GPUs can be cost-effective for running Llama2-70B models.
 This result suggests that, empowered by MLC LLM, with the right price and availability, AMD GPUs could have viable performance/cost competitiveness.

+Similar scalability is anticipated with more than two consumer GPUs, which we unfortunately do not have access to at the time of writing.
+In this case, the existing A10G experiment is a good proxy to scaling with NVIDIA and AMD consumer GPUs.

 ## Using MLC LLM

 ### Docker